1. About

 -

-obj_idassociated with the chunk, the chunk id within the object, the size of the data (if associated with a data chunk).
+obj_idof the object the chunk belongs to, the chunk id within the object, and (for data chunks) the populated size of the data.
 The exact data stored is different between YAFFS1 and YAFFS2.Tags are stored in spare data, unless configured to be stored inband (because spare data is too small).

 - Sequence Number